mrichar1/esp32-gps/README.md

 `Caster` mode is used to receive NTRIP data from one or more `Servers` and pass that data on to one or more `Clients`.

 To use, ensure you set the following configuration options.
+The Sourcetable must contain at least the Mountpoint field that you expect the server to send data from.

 ```
 # Common config